xelalexv/dregsy/README.md

 # relay type, either 'skopeo' or 'docker'
 relay: skopeo

+# whether to watch this config file and restart on change, defaults to false
+watch: true

 # relay config sections
 skopeo:
   # path to the skopeo binary; defaults to 'skopeo', in which case it needs to